prominenceai/deepstream-services-library/docs/proto-lib-azure.md

  xhost +<hub-name>.azure-devices.net
 fi
 ```
-Make the file excutable
+Make the file executable
 ```bash
 sudo chmod u+x /etc/profile
 ```
 Then execute the file.
-You should see confirmation of the host addion similar to below.
+You should see confirmation of the host addition similar to below.
 ```bash
 sudo /etc/profile
 my-hub.azure-devices.net being added to access control list